vivek-vilvaraj/libcxlmi_old/README.md

 CXL Management Interface utility library, which provides type definitions for CXL specification structures, enumerations and helper functions to construct, send and decode commands and payloads over an out-of-band link, typically MCTP-based CCIs over I2C or VDM.
-As such, target users will mostly be BMC and/or firmware.
+As such, users will mostly be BMC and/or firmware, targetting: Type3 SLD, Type3 MLD (FM owned) or a Switch.

-Two abstractions:
+Two abstractions (opaque data structures):
 - `struct cxlmi_ctx`: library context object - this holds general information about opened/tracked endpoints as well as library settings.
 Before discovery, or anything else for that matter, a new context is created via `cxlmi_new_ctx()`,